 I must admit that I had a hard time tearing myself away in order to look at the rest of the nursery, as I was so captivated by these miniature, drought tolerant gardens.

 Unfortunately, I couldn’t fit one in my suitcase.

 However, if I decided to make my own, there were a lot of different fairy succulent gardens to be inspired by and the nursery had a large selection of succulents available to assist in my endeavors.

 Besides miniature succulent gardens, the nursery was filled with other unique examples of succulents being planted in unexpected ways.

 A large variety of succulents were available for customers to use to in their own gardens, whether planted in the ground or in a favorite container.

 If you ever find yourself in the charming town of Los Olivos, California, you must stop by J. Hoeste Nursery to see the fairy succulent gardens along with its other treasures.

 Have you ever thought of planting a fairy garden?
 If so, I recommend the book, Gardening in Miniature.
 It teaches you how to make your own miniature garden, in easy steps.
-There are also a number of inspiring ideas to help you on your way to make your own.
-I reviewed this book in an earlier post, which can read here.
+There are also a number of inspiring ideas to help you on your way to making your own.
+I reviewed this book in an earlier post, which can be read here.